Round Rock, Texas: Dell corporate headquarters

-Dell is a multinational computer and information technology corporation based in Round Rock, which develops, sells and supports computers and related products and services.
+Dell, a multinational computer and information technology corporation based in Round Rock, develops, sells and supports computers and related products and services.
 The company employs about 11,500 people in the Round Rock facilities, and as of 2017, about 138,000 people worldwide.
-Dell was originally based in Austin after its initial formation in 1984 as PC's Limited by UT college student Michael Dell.
+Dell was originally based in Austin after its formation in 1984 as PC's Limited by UT college student Michael Dell.
 With the need for significant space as it expanded, the City of Round Rock in 1996 offered Dell a "Chapter 380" agreement by offering to split sales tax revenue from in-state sales 50/50 between Dell and the city.
-A "Chapter 380" agreement is named for the chapter in Vernon's Statutes that permits sales tax revenue sharing for economic development purposes.
+(A "Chapter 380" agreement is named for the chapter in Vernon's Statues that permits sales tax revenue sharing for economic development purposes.)
 It was the first time such an agreement had been used in Central Texas and among the first in the state.
 As of 1999, approximately half of the general fund of the City of Round Rock originates from sales taxes generated from the Dell headquarters.
-Today the company is one of the largest technology companies in the world, listed as number 38 on the Fortune 500 (2010).
+Today, the company is one of the largest technology companies in the world, listed as number 38 on the Fortune 500 (2010).
 Fortune also lists Dell as the #5 most admired company in its industry.

 As part of its clean energy program in 2008, Dell switched the power sources of the Round Rock headquarters to more environmentally friendly ones, with 60% of the power coming from TXU Energy wind farms and 40% coming from the Austin Community Landfill gas-to-energy plant operated by Waste Management, Inc.

 Commercial and retail

 Round Rock's largest commercial and office business center is La Frontera, at the intersection of Loop 1, SH 45, and IH-35.
-La Frontera combines multitenant offices, company headquarters facilities, 1000000 sqft of retail, and several apartment complexes and other smaller retail and housing centers.
-The project also includes Williamson County's largest hotel, the Austin North Marriott, which provides space for large conferences, meetings, and banquets - a first for the county and an important component of Round Rock's economic efforts.
+La Frontera combines multi-tenant offices, company headquarters facilities, 1000000 sqft of retail, and several apartment complexes and other smaller retail and housing centers.
+The project also includes Williamson County's largest hotel, the Austin North Marriott, which provides space for large conferences, meetings, and banquets — a first for the county and an important component of Round Rock's economic efforts.
 The center is also home to the Texas Guaranteed Student Loan Corporation, and Emerson Process Management.
 The retail portion is the second-largest outdoor commercial project in the Austin-Round Rock metro area.
 La Frontera was developed by Bill Smalling and Don Martin, with Fort Worth financier Ed Bass as financial partner.

-In 2006, a retail-only hub opened in Round Rock at the corner of IH-35 and Highway 1431 (now renamed "University Boulevard"): The major retailer center includes the Simon Property Group's Premium Outlets Mall, across the street is IKEA as well as numerous other retail stores and restaurants.
+In 2006, a retail-only hub opened in Round Rock at the corner of IH-35 and Highway 1431 (now renamed "University Boulevard"), across the street from IKEA.
+The major-retailer center includes the Simon Property Group's Premium Outlets Mall, as well as numerous other retail stores and restaurants.
 The project was developed by Simon Property Group, with other portions by Barshop and Oles of Austin.

+Round Rock is also the home of the 'World Famous' Round Rock Donuts, which was founded in 1926.